mongodb-developer/spring-dates-demo/README.md

 creates three 'customer' documents in the 'customers' collection, each of which includes an _id, a name and a date-of-birth field.

-The application then shows expamples of how to search for a specific ID, a specific DOB, and a specific birth month.
+The application then shows expamples of how to search for a customer by specific ID, a specific DOB, or a specific birth month.